 The great auricular nerve is a superficial nerve of the neck that arises from the cervical plexus.
-It arises from the ventral rami of spinal nerves C2 and C3, and is the largest ascending branch of the cervical plexus.
+It arises from the anterior rami of spinal nerves C2 and C3, and is the largest ascending branch of the cervical plexus.

 Along its course, the great auricular nerve emerges on the posterior border of the sternocleidomastoid muscle at the Erb’s point, which is the site where all cutaneous branches of the cervical plexus converge and become superficial.
 The great auricular nerve supplies the skin of the auricle, as well as the area overlying the parotid gland and mastoid process.

 This article will discuss the anatomy and function of the great auricular nerve.

 |Origin||Cervical plexus (C2, C3)|

 |Branches||Anterior branch of great auricular nerve, posterior branch of great auricular nerve|

 |Supply||Skin of the auricle, skin over the parotid gland and mastoid process|

 The great auricular nerve is the largest ascending branch of cervical plexus, arising from the anterior rami of spinal nerves C2 and C3.
 The nerve arises just behind the middle portion of the sternocleidomastoid muscle and shortly thereafter curves around its posterior border and emerges on the muscle’s anterior surface.
 Here, the great auricular nerve perforates the deep cervical fascia and takes an ascending course, passing under the platysma muscle along the external jugular vein.
 As it reaches the parotid gland, the great auricular nerve divides into its terminal branches.